-Science Cafes are live -- and lively -- events taking place in across the globe, in casual settings such as pubs, coffeehouses (and even museums!); are open to everyone; and feature an engaging conversation with one or more scientists about a particular topic.
+Science Cafes are live - and lively - events taking place in across the globe, in casual settings such as pubs, coffeehouses (and even museums!).
+They are open to everyone and feature an engaging conversation with one or more scientists about a particular topic.